h2oai/h2o-3/h2o-docs/src/product/howto/MOJO_QuickStart.md

 While POJOs continue to be supported, some customers encountered issues with large POJOs not compiling.
 (Note that POJOs are not supported for source files larger than 1G.)
 MOJOs do not have a size restriction and address the size issue by taking the tree out of the POJO and using generic tree-walker code to navigate the model.
 The resulting executable is much smaller and faster than a POJO.

-At large scale, new models are roughly 20-25 times smaller in disk space, 2-3 times faster during "hot" scoring, and 10-40 times faster in "cold" scoring compared to POJOs.
+At large scale, new models are roughly 20-25 times smaller in disk space, 2-3 times faster during "hot" scoring (after JVM is able to optimize the typical execution paths), and 10-40 times faster in "cold" scoring (when JVM doesn't know yet know the execution paths) compared to POJOs.
 The efficiency gains are larger the bigger the size of the model.

 H2O conducted in-house testing using models with 5000 trees of depth 25.
 At very small scale (50 trees / 5 depth), POJOs were found to perform ≈10% faster than MOJOs for binomial and regression models, but 50% slower than MOJOs for multinomial models.